 Summary

-Cook what you catch, and if you're at the fish market, the fresher, the better.
+Cook what you catch, and when you're buying fish, fresher is always better.